 Continuing professional development participation is expected from the instructor and there will be opportunities to attend conferences, workshops, on-line tutorials, and to join professional development opportunities, and/or membership in professional organizations.

-Review of applications will begin March 1, 2021, and will continue until the position is filled, with the expectation of starting August, 2023 (Fall Semester).
+Review of applications will begin October 12, 2022, and will continue until the position is filled, with the expectation of starting August, 2023 (Fall Semester).
 Applications must be submitted online at https://humanresources.umn.edu/content/find-job.
 Search postings for Job Requisition #351762 for application instructions and links.
-In addition to the Faculty/Academic Application for Employment form, applicants must attach to the online application: (1) curriculum vitae, (2) a description of teaching experience and philosophy, and (3) a statement of commitment to diversity with an example of addressing diversity in a public health setting/classroom.
+In addition to the Faculty/Academic Application for Employment form, applicants must attach to the online application a (1) curriculum vitae, (2) description of teaching experience and philosophy, and (3) statement of commitment to diversity with an example of addressing diversity in the classroom (or other relevant setting).
 For more information, e-mail email@example.com.
 Annual salary will be no less than $50,000.